DavidHe1127/Mr.He_HandBook/DevOps/AWS/Serverless/README.md

 However, high volume of concurrent requests will cause more cold starts - i.e 100 requests with a concurrency of 10 would see 10 cold starts!

 To mitigate this, one can pre-warm up lambdas via scheduling a trigger (cloudwatch schedule) that is firing a blast of concurrent requests to cause API gateway to spawn sufficient no. of concurrent executions of your function(s). i.e pre-warm up functions at 11:58 if 12:00 is your service peak time.
+Alternatively, use provisioned concurrency to make environments ready to immediately handle requests.

 [Package Lambdas with serverless-bundle ](https://serverless-stack.com/chapters/package-lambdas-with-serverless-bundle.html)